House Fire Statistics and Facts to Know in 2025

 How to File a Fire Insurance Claim

 Filing a fire loss claim involves documenting damage, submitting forms, hosting insurer inspections and negotiating a settlement.
-The process typically begins with photographing all damage, creating inventory lists of lost items and collecting repair estimates from contractors before formally notifying your insurer.
+The process begins with photographing all damage, creating inventory lists of lost items and collecting repair estimates from contractors before formally notifying your insurer.

-A comprehensive fire loss claim encompasses structural damage, personal belongings and additional living expenses.
+A comprehensive fire loss claim covers structural damage, personal belongings and additional living expenses.
 Review your policy details before a disaster strikes to improve your chances of receiving proper compensation.
 For complex claims, many homeowners benefit from professional assistance to navigate the settlement process and ensure fair treatment.

 fire icon